askjellrud/tasks/README.md

-# Example using Java Spring Boot as backend and React Vite as frontend
+# Example project using Java Spring Boot as backend and React as frontend

-WIP!